Can You Claim an RESP on Your Taxes?

 To minimize taxes, Canadian families can use the following strategies:

-Transferring unused contributions to registered retirement savings plan (RRSP)
+Transferring unused contributions to a registered retirement savings plan (RRSP)

 Note that the following rules apply: